GoogleChrome/web.dev/src/site/content/en/lighthouse-performance/resource-summary/index.md

 Inefficient loading of font files can cause invisible text during the page load.
-See [Optimize your fonts][fonts] to learn how to default to a font that's available on the user's device and then switch over to your custom font when it has finished downloading.
+See [Optimize your fonts][fonts] to learn how to default to a font that's available on the user's device and then switch to your custom font when it has finished downloading.

 Affected metrics: [First Contentful Paint][fcp]